-In 2021, approximately 76% (2020: 77%) of the Company's goodwill balance is allocated to the EDPM CGU.
-The recoverable amount of this CGU, determined in accordance with the value in use approach, based on a terminal growth rate of 2.5% (2020: 2.5%) and a discount rate of 9.4% (2020: 9.5%), exceeded its carrying amount by approximately \$911 million as at October 31, 2021 (2020: by approximately \$563 million).
-As at October 31, 2021, assuming all other assumptions remained the same, a 263-basis point (2020: a 140-basis point) decrease in the terminal growth rate or a 196-basis point (2020: a 107-basis point) increase in the discount rate would have caused the EDPM CGU's carrying amount to be comparable to its recoverable amount as at that date.
+In 2021, approximately 76% of the Company's goodwill balance was allocated to the EDPM CGU, which no longer existed in 2022 due to the operational realignment that took effect on January 1, 2022 (see Note 2C).
+The recoverable amount of this CGU, determined in accordance with the value in use approach, based on a terminal growth rate of 2.5% and a discount rate of 9.4%, exceeded its carrying amount by approximately \$911 million as at October 31, 2021.
+As at October 31, 2021, assuming all other assumptions remained the same, a 263-basis point decrease in the terminal growth rate or a 196-basis point increase in the discount rate would have caused the previous EDPM CGU's carrying amount to be comparable to its recoverable amount as at that date.

-No reasonable change in the key assumptions used for the other CGU or group of CGU would have resulted in an impairment loss as at October 31, 2021 and 2020.
+No reasonable change in the key assumptions used for the other CGU or group of CGU would have resulted in an impairment loss as at October 31, 2021.
 The recoverable amount of other CGU or group of CGU was determined based on the value in use approach.
-Under this approach, the following assumptions were used: cash flows beyond the long-term forecast were extrapolated using a growth rate of 2.5% in 2021 (2020: 2.5%) and discount rates ranging from 8.5% to 9.9% have been used in 2021 (2020: from 9.8% to 12.1%).
+Under this approach, the following assumptions were used: cash flows beyond the long-term forecast were extrapolated using a growth rate of 2.5% in 2021 and discount rates ranging from 8.5% to 9.9% have been used in 2021.